breatheco-de/content/src/content/lesson/asynchronous-algorithms-async-await.md

 > I was resolved with this value

 ***********
-	A better approach will be initializing a variable equals to the resolved Promise
+	A better approach will be to initialize a variable equals to the resolved Promise

 --- sample: